Protecting Your Camera Gear in Winter: Essential Tips for Cold Weather Photography

 4. Avoid Changing Lenses Outdoors

-Expose your sensor to cold humid air = condensation risks + dust.
+Exposing your sensor to cold humid air increases condensation risks and dust.
+Stick with a versatile lens when possible.

 5. Don’t Blow Hot Air on the Lens